9 Tools to Boost Engagement

 We’ve spent a lot of time with virtual Engagement tools.
-Here are some of my favourites.
+As we’re all trying to adjust our workflow, here are some of my favorites.

 It’s been a time of exploration for most of us, as we settled into new ways of working.
 While virtual collaboration and engagement tools have been part of my working life for a while, they have turned into an inevitability.